ScubaEngineer Logo

 AMBIENT PRESSURE

-Ambient means surrounding, therefore ambient pressure is the pressure of our surroundings, the term is
+Ambient means surrounding, therefore ambient pressure is the pressure of our surroundings, the term is often used in connection with the pressure acting upon the diver and his equipment underwater.

 ANTI - FRICTION WASHER